This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Conclusion

-- Research shows that chronic inflammation can contribute to serious conditions like heart disease, cancer and diabetes.
+- Research has shown that chronic inflammation can contribute to serious conditions like heart disease, cancer and diabetes.

 - On the other hand, filling your diet with nutrient-dense, whole foods can help alleviate inflammation and protect against disease.